majkinetor/au/README.md

 The function does some rudimentary verifications of URLs and version strings:
 - Version will be checked to match a valid nuspec pattern
-- Any hash key that contains `url` in it will be checked for existence and MIME textual type (since binary is expected here)
+- Any hash key that contains word `url`, will be checked for existence and MIME textual type (since binary is expected here)

 If check fails, package will not be updated.
-In other to skip URL checks you can specify `-NoUrlCheck` argument to the `update` function.
+To skip URL checks you can specify `-NoUrlCheck` argument to the `update` function.

 Updating all packages
 ---------------------